Police, protesters clash outside Barcelona-Real Madrid game - WHIZ News

 ——

-Associated Press writers Ciaran Giles in Madrid and Barry Hatton in Lisbon, Portugal, contributed.
+Hatton reported from Lisbon, Portugal.
+Associated Press writer Ciaran Giles in Madrid contributed.